 Total calculated rates include the fixed monthly service charges and variable use charges per HCF, plus any applicable surcharges per HCF.
-The calculated water rates schedule for the next five and a half fiscal years is provided in Table 11 on the following page.
-For the current fiscal year which ends June 30, 2021, there is no proposed change to the budgeted revenue to be collected from water rates.
-Any changes to the rate schedule prior to July 1, 2021 would only be to adjust to address cost of service inequities.
-A revenue check to verify that the cost allocation model is correct is provided in Appendix Table A-32.
+The calculated water rates schedule for the next five fiscal years is provided in Table 11 on the following page.

+A revenue check to verify that the cost allocation and rates model is calculating correctly is provided in Appendix Table A-32.